janjaapmeijer/phd-public/README.md

 }
 ```

-Thank you for acknowledging this work — it helps support open and reproducible oceanographic research.
+Thank you for acknowledging this work.

 ### ✅ Notes